 Figure 9-92—RA-RU Information subfield format

 The Number Of RA-RU subfield indicates the number of contiguous RUs allocated for UORA.
-The value of the Number Of RA-RU subfield is equal to the number of contiguous RA-RUs minus 1.
+The value of the Number Of RA-RU subfield is equal to the number of contiguous RA-RUs minus 1. (#14050) A non-AP STA determines an RA-RU indicated by the Number Of RA-RU subfield as an eligible RA-RU as defined in 26.5.4.2 (Eligible RA-RUs) and 35.5.2.5 (EHT UL OFDMA-based random access).